webaware/minimum-age-woocommerce/readme.txt

 ## Screenshots

 1. WooCommerce settings
-2. The birth date question in the checkout
+2. The birth date question in the checkout, showing an error message
-3. A sample error message when the customer's age is below the minimum

 ## Changelog